 Yes.
 Certain medications which promote bleeding should be avoided for 48-72 hours before your treatment.
 These include aspirin and ibuprofen.
 However you should consult your individual doctor for a complete list.

-Do I need to rest afterwards?
+Do I need to take time off afterwards?

 No. You will be fine to drive yourself home and generally to go about your normal life.
 Gentle exercise is encouraged.
 However some things should be avoided.
 These include: